hide-irie/MICRO51/SRC.md

 * The submission deadline is July 29, 2018 at 23:59 EDT.
 * The abstract must have not appeared before.
 Novelty is one of the criteria for selection.
-* The abstract and the poster must be authored solely by the participant.
+* The abstract and the poster must be authored by the participant.
 * The participant can be from anywhere in the world, but must be an ACM student member, and must maintain an undergraduate or